Lupus at school: A guide for parents and kids

 CUSTOMIZE A LETTER TO SCHOOL REGARDING YOUR CHILD’S LUPUS

 Communicating with school should be easy.
-Download this template to customize a letter for your school officials informing them of your child’s lupus, and asking for a meeting to discuss accommodations and issues.
+Download this template to customize a letter for school officials informing them of your child’s lupus, and asking for a meeting to discuss adjustments, assistance, and any other issues.

 - Avoid misunderstandings by asking questions.
 If you are confused about what teachers or staff members are trying to say, don’t be afraid to ask direct questions, ask them to explain their point in a different way, or ask them to provide examples.
 It can also help to restate what you think they are saying in your own words.